SiyuLiu0329/uq-hpc-guide2022/index.md

 The typical workflow of running a computational task on a UQ hosted cluster involve:
 1. Remotely access the login node of a UQ hosted cluster,
 2. Copy the code over to the cluster,
-3. Set up the necesary environements (e.g. pytorch) needed to execute the code,
+3. Set up the necessary environements (e.g. pytorch) needed to execute the code,
 4. Send a request to the cluster workload managment system (`slurm`) to have your code executed,
 5. Your code will be executed when the requested resources are available and it is your turn.